anne-creator/docs2vector-pipeline/code_reference.md

+This is the file composed before the code implementation from the AI and the scraper part has been massively changed after

 # Amazon Sellers RAG: Semantic Chunking Implementation Guide

 This guide provides a detailed, step by step implementation approach for building the Amazon Sellers RAG system with a focus on semantic chunking best practices.